machinellama/SubeDown/README.md

 1. Clone the repository

-2. Open Firefox and enter `about:debugging#/runtime/this-firefox` in the address bar
+2. Open any Firefox-based browser and enter `about:debugging#/runtime/this-firefox` in the address bar

 3. Click on "**This Firefox**" in the sidebar

 4. Click "**Load Temporary Add-on...**" and select the `manifest.json` file in the cloned repository

-5. Best experience if used in the Firefox sidebar
+5. Best experience if used in the sidebar

 ## Contributing